-The wetlands associated with the creek are present due to the spring flooding, saturated soil conditions and surface and groundwater inputs.
-The species are typical of bottomland areas and riparian areas.
-These wetlands will not be impacted by the proposed development.
+These wetlands will not be impacted by the proposed development with the exception of the proposed watercourse crossing.
 A buffer has been recommended from the creek, the wetlands and the top of bank.
 As such several features that surround the creek increase the width of the buffer.
 The road crossing will impact on a section of the creek and the associated wetlands.
-As part of any compensation measures and DFO restoration works that may required, we will include wetland as a key component.
+As part of any compensation measures and DFO restoration works that may be required, we will include wetland as a key component.